What’s this?

 This section of the website is used to display the aggregated and clustered vibe checks you submit each week.

 After the submission window closes at noon each Monday, I’ll run a script that retrieves the responses from CatCourses, removes your name and other identifying information, and then uses a local LLM to sort your vibe checks into clusters.
+This is an experiment, to see if an LLM would be useful for scaling things like the vibe checks up to large classes.

 The script is available here and embedded below.